Unlikely Allies Join Fight To Protect Free Speech On The Internet

 Spencer has some unlikely allies on this.

-Robert McChesney, a communication's professor at the University of Illinois, describes himself as a Democratic socialist and has written books about the threat of fascism.
+Robert McChesney, a communications professor at the University of Illinois, describes himself as a Democratic socialist and has written books about the threat of fascism.

 "I think Richard Spencer and I wouldn't agree on hardly anything," he says.
 "But on the issues of whether these companies should be able to control what I can and can't hear, I think in principle we have to be together on that.
 All Americans should, across the political spectrum."